DPACE Initiative Conflict Literacy Framework

-A roadmap for leaders, organizers, activists, conflict professionals, and volunteers in social and political organizations to build their conflict literacy, resilience, and engage with conflict creatively and constructively.
+This framework is a roadmap for leaders, organizers, activists, conflict practitioners, and peacebuilders within social movements and political organizations.
+I is designed to build your conflict literacy, develop conflict resilience, and learn tools and skills to engage with conflict creatively and constructively.

-- Dialogue and Facilitation: Tools For Generative Conflict & Resilient Groups
+Dialogue & Facilitation: Generative Conflict and Resilient Groups

 The DPACE Initiative Project

-Social movements, political organizations, and others engaged in strengthening democracy and securing a just society, work in an ever-changing environment.
+Social movements and political organizations work in an ever-changing environment.
 In order to achieve their mission and promote positive social change, they need to master a range of abilities, including recognizing the seeds of conflict, learning to manage & resolve disputes, and engage constructively with conflicts.
-These skills are applicable in their work, in their organizations and in the communities they serve.
+These skills are applicable in their work, in their organizations, and in the communities they serve.

-This framework is a roadmap for leaders, organizers, activists, conflict professionals, and volunteers to engage with conflict creatively and constructively.
-The goal is not simply to increase civility.
-The goal is to improve our ability to explore differences without losing touch with our common humanity, directing our passions in the direction of social and political problem-solving.
+Our goal is not simply to increase civility within those movements and organizations.
+Our goal is to improve the ability to explore differences without losing touch with our common humanity, directing our passions in the direction of social and political problem-solving.
 The world is in need of a new kind of diplomacy and social sensibility.
 We must be equipped to engage mindfully and transform our heartfelt intentions into compassionate actions which support the common good.

-Conflict between social/political organizations is a fundamental part of social movements and political life.
-Debate and conflict within social/political organizations is also important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
+Conflict is a fundamental part of social movements and political life.
+Debate and conflict within is important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
 Conflict doesn't need to be a negative force.
 When handled with skill and understanding, conflict and disagreement can become a generative and restorative force - bringing forth new ideas and building resilience.

 This framework is designed to build conflict literacy and resilience, and provide a suite of available services and resources.
 Each module includes basic knowledge of a particular subject area as well as tools and approaches for engaging in internal and external conflict.
 The aim is to invite users to invest in the realization that conflict literacy can be constructive and generative, and will help them better achieve their mission.

 The framework includes both researched-based and best/promising practices in the fields of conflict management, mediation, systems design, and mindful awareness.
-The framework intends to contribute to setting standards and common terminology within social/political organizations.
+The framework intends to contribute to setting standards and common terminology within these community and social/political spaces.

 The work represented in this framework is the work of many conflict professionals whose collective experience is broad and deep, but we recognize that our experiences cannot and do not encompass the diverse cultures of those who use it.
 We recommend customization of this framework, its tools, and resources in order to meet the needs and interests of individuals, groups, organizations, and communities.